Artificial heart: First clinical applications of a permanent pneumatic total artificial heart

 The first clinical use of an artificial heart designed for permanent implantation rather than a bridge to transplant occurred in 1982 at the University of Utah.

 In 1981, William DeVries submitted a request to the FDA for permission to implant the Jarvik-7 into a human being.
 On 1 December 1982, William DeVries implanted the Jarvik-7 artificial heart into Barney Clark, a retired dentist from Seattle who had severe congestive heart failure.
 Clark's case was highly publicized and received much media attention, garnering attention from television networks, newspapers and periodicals.
 Clark lived for 112 days tethered to the UtahDrive pneumatic drive console, a device weighing some 400 lb.
 During that time Clark required several re-operations, suffered seizures, experienced prolonged periods of confusion and a number of instances of bleeding and asked several times to be allowed to die.
 Clark, however, still believed his being part of the initial experiment was an important contribution to medicine, and maintained an overall positive outlook on his condition.
-Barney Clark died on 23 March 1983, of multiorgan system failure.
+Clark died on 23 March 1983, of multiorgan system failure.
 Despite the complications, DeVries considered Clark's case a success.

 DeVries subsequently moved his practice to Humana Hospital Audubon in Louisville, Kentucky to continue studies using the Jarvik-7.
 DeVries' first artificial heart patient in Louisville was Bill Schroeder.
 DeVries replaced Schroeder's failing heart with a Jarvik-7 on 25 November 1984.
 Like Clark, Schroeder suffered from bleeding that required re-operation to resolve.
 In the first weeks the outlook was good and Schroeder was allowed to have a can of Coors beer and he was given a phone call by President Reagan, in which he famously asked the president for an update on a late Social Security check.
 However, 19 days after the operation, Schroeder suffered the first of four strokes.
 Despite this, his recovery continued and was allowed to live in a specially outfitted apartment near the hospital for a period of time, as well as use a newly developed battery-powered portable drive unit for the heart which allowed him to venture out of the hospital for short periods.
 Schroeder's health continued to decline as three more strokes plagued his time with the artificial heart.
 He died on 6 August 1986, from complications from a stroke, respiratory failure and sepsis, after 620 days with the artificial heart.